Ofredy/Deep-Space-Ray-Tracer/README.md

 ## 📈 A Note on Upsampling

-Deep Space Ray Tracer includes an optional **post-processing upsampler** that can significantly improve render throughput in real-time or near-real-time applications.
-By reducing the number of path-tracing samples per pixel (spp), the GPU can render frames far more quickly, while an external **super-resolution / upscaling model** restores visual clarity.
+Deep Space Ray Tracer includes an optional **post-processing upsampler** designed to increase rendering throughput for scenarios where higher frame rates or faster iteration cycles are required.
+By lowering the number of samples per pixel (spp), the GPU can produce frames much more quickly, while an external **super-resolution model** reconstructs fine detail and improves visual quality.

-This approach is common in modern real-time graphics pipelines and offers several advantages:
+This workflow mirrors modern real-time graphics pipelines and provides several advantages:

 - **Higher frame rates**
-  Lowering spp reduces per-frame computation, allowing faster rendering on the GPU.
+  Reducing spp dramatically decreases the cost of each render pass, enabling smoother and faster updates.

 - **Improved responsiveness**
-  Useful for interactive visualization, rapid maneuver simulation, or iterative development workflows.
+  Particularly useful for interactive visualization, rapid spacecraft maneuver prototyping, or iterative scene development.

 - **Flexible quality–performance tradeoff**
-  Developers can choose between high-fidelity offline rendering or accelerated rendering enhanced by AI-based super-resolution.
+  Enables developers to choose between physically accurate offline rendering or accelerated rendering enhanced by AI-based super-resolution.

+While the included upsampling implementation works well for many cases, it is **not exhaustive nor perfect**.
+Exploring alternative models—such as ESRGAN variants, Real-ESRGAN, latent diffusion super-resolution, or more recent transformer-based upscalers—may yield better sharpness, temporal consistency, or artifact suppression depending on the use case.

-The upsampling step is triggered with the `--upscale` flag and uses the Python environment defined in the `/scripts` directory.
-While optional, it is a powerful tool for accelerating workflows that prioritize frame rate without sacrificing the sharpness required for analysis, visualization, or dataset generation.
+The upsampling step is activated with the `--upscale` flag and uses the Python environment defined in the `/scripts` directory.
+Although optional, it offers a powerful mechanism for accelerating rendering pipelines while preserving the clarity needed for visualization, analysis, or dataset generation.